autohem/midea-ac-control/README.md

  ## Todo:
  - [ ] Implement wifi connection
  - [ ] Receive the ac commands from the wifi
- - [ ] Send the ac commands received form the wifi to the IR
+ - [ ] Send the ac commands received from the wifi to the IR

  ## References